GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 **Filename convention**

-The first 'c' stands for 'cubic', the second 'c' stands for 'core'.
+- 'c' -> The first c stands for 'cubic',
-This library is called 'core' because other libraries will be based on it.
+- 'c' -> The second 'c' stands for 'core'.
+All files I posted in library/repository are 'core' because other libraries will be based on them.
-'cv' - cubic visual components
+- 'v'-> visual component
-'cGraph' - cubic graphic library
+- 'Graph'-> graphic library

 Example:
-- ccBinary.pas
+- ccBinary.pas  (Cubic core library)
-- cvMemo.pas
+- cvMemo.pas    (Cubic visual component)
-- cGraphFX.pas
+- cGraphFX.pas  (Cubic graphic library)

 _____